William A. Stanfill

-William Abner Stanfill (January 16, 1892June 12, 1971) was briefly a member of the United States Senate from Kentucky.
+William Abner Stanfill (January 16, 1892 – June 12, 1971) was an American politician who was a United States Senator from Kentucky from 1945 to 1946.

+Biography

 Stanfill attended Union College and received a law degree from the University of Kentucky in 1912.
 He practiced law in Barbourville, Kentucky and Hazard, Kentucky.
 He served on the board of regents of Morehead State Teachers College (now Morehead State University) 1927 – 1931.

 United States Senator Happy Chandler, a Democrat, resigned his Senate seat to become Commissioner of Baseball on November 1, 1945.
 Republican Governor of Kentucky Simeon S. Willis appointed Stanfill, a Republican, to the vacant Senate seat on November 19, 1945.
 Stanfill did not run for election to the seat.
-He served from November 19, 1945, to November 5, 1946 when his successor, John Sherman Cooper who had won the seat by election, assumed the Senate seat.
+He served from November 19, 1945, to November 5, 1946, when his successor, John Sherman Cooper who had won the seat by election, assumed the Senate seat.
 Stanfill then resumed the practice of law and later retired to Lexington, Kentucky.